contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/07_import.md

 <a class="anchor" name="import-policies"></a>
 ## Import policies

-You can choose between three different policies:
+When importing a Restlet Client repository, you can choose between three different policies:

 - **Update**
 Any element that does not exist in your drive - equality is checked by name - is imported.
 For elements that already exist, the newest is kept between the imported and the current one based on the date of last edition.